Accenture/sfmc-customapp/README.md

 ## Known Limitations

 This repo shold be considered a beta version.
 We have this working and would love to see further extensions but feel it is enough to get started.
-We would also want to see improvements on('base-component support outside of the SFDC platfrom, along with relevant build tools to be able to build and extend custom development quicker.
+We would also want to see improvements on base-component support outside of the SFDC platfrom, along with relevant build tools to be able to build and extend custom development quicker.

 ## Extensions to Documentation

-These are aspects not covered by existing documentation('and may or not be official.
+These are aspects not covered by existing documentation and may or not be official.

 ### Postmonger Events